Reading this means you want to know How to Make Google Index Your Blog Quickly.

-The sitemap tells search engines when a new page has been added on your website and how often to check for updates on specific pages and posts.
+The sitemap tells search engines when a new page has been added to your website and how often to check for updates on specific pages and posts.

-For instance, you might want the search engine to come back and check your homepage or contents daily to receive the latest update.
+For instance, you might want the search engine to come back and check your homepage or content daily to receive the latest update.

 For those running their site on WordPress, there are plugins to this effect, such as the Google XML Sitemaps plugin and XML Sitemaps Generator, install and activate any of them.
 They will automatically create, update, and submit your sitemap to search engines.

-WordPress SEO plugins like the Yoast, All in One, and Rankmath also help to site map automatically.
+WordPress SEO plugins like Yoast, All in One, and Rankmath also help to site map automatically.

 Not just creating the site map, it is highly advised that you add the sitemap link to your Google console.
 It will increase your site craw rate, and as well inform the search engine of new pages or posts added to your site for quick indexing.